CodeYourFuture/HTML-CSS-Coursework-Week1/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Pakize Bozkurt
-- Your City:
+- Your City: Birmingham
-- Your Slack Name:
+- Your Slack Name: Pakize Bozkurt

 # Homework Details

-- Module:
+- Module: HTML/CSS
-- Week:
+- Week: 2

 # Notes

 - What did you find easy?
+Img tag was easy for me.

 - What did you find hard?
+CSS

 - What do you still not understand?
+Colouring webpage.

 - Any other notes?
+Thank you so much!
+I need to take time for improving my skills.